dautermann/ChangeCursorColor/Readme.md

-An example of Customizing a cursor for a NSTextField
+An example of Customizing a cursor for a NSTextField written in Swift 2.0